lam-vincent/CashFlow/README.md

   <h1 align="center" id="readme-top">CashFlow</h3>

   <p align="center">
     CashFlow is an expense tracker app designed to help individuals manage their expenses and financial activities effectively.
-This documentation provides an overview of the app's features, setup instructions, usage guidelines, API documentation, deployment process, and more.
+This documentation provides an overview of the app's features, setup instructions and deployment process.
   </p>
 </div>